 4. To talk to her about it, illustrating myself when I need to go to the toilet for my needs

 5. To use her abilities to imitate me in achieving positive results with potty training.
-I’m her mother and, my baby should learn by me.
+I’m her mother and, my baby should learn from me.
 I’m going to motivate her to wear cute girls’ underwear.

 6. To implement a potty training schedule.
 I have prepared a training schedule that I will monitor and update on my child’s performance.